-Today, there are 300 plus volunteer Greeters who each year bring approximately 7,000 visitors to 114 neighborhoods throughout the City.
-Since its start in 1992, Big Apple Greeter has welcomed over 120,000 visitors from all 50 states and 124 countries, with visits conducted in over 20 languages.
-A December 2004 survey conducted by New York University Tisch Center for Hospitality, Tourism and Sports Management found that 97% of survey respondents said that their Greeter experience made their trips to New York City much more successful.
+Today, Big Apple Greeter’s 300+ volunteer Greeters bring approximately 7,000 visitors a year to more than 100 neighborhoods throughout the City.
+Since its launch, Big Apple Greeter has welcomed visitors from all 50 states and 124 countries, with visits conducted in over 20 languages.